Abraham in Islam: Sacrifice

 The second strand, provided by Tabari, states that Abraham was about to sacrifice his son Ishmael, and Iblis appeared in form of a man to prevent the sacrifice.

 Iblis (Satan), who had taken on the form of a man, said: "Where are you going, O Shaikh?"
 He replied: " I am going to these mountains because I must do something there'.
 Iblis said: "By God, I have seen that Shaytan has come to you in a dream and ordered you to slaughter this little son of yours.
 And you intend to do that slaughtering!"
 Thereupon Abraham recognized him and said: "Get away from me, enemy of God!
 By God, I will most certainly continue to do what my Lord has commanded".
 Iblis, the enemy of God, gave up on Abraham but then he encountered Ishmael, who was behind Abraham carrying the wood and the large knife.
 He said to him: "O young man, do you realize where your father is taking you?"
 He said: "To gather wood for our family from the mountains".
 He replied: "By God, his actual intention is to sacrifice you!"
 He said: "Why?!"
 Iblis replied: "He claims that his Lord has ordered him to do so!"
 Ishmael replied: "He must do what his Lord commands, absolutely!"
 When the young man had rebuffed him, Iblis went to Hagar, the mother of Ishmael who was still at home.
 Iblis said to her: "Oh mother of Ishmael!
 Do you realize where Abraham is going with Ishmael?"
 She replied: "They have gone to gather wood for us in the mountains".
 He said: "He has actually gone in order to sacrifice him!"
 She replied: "It cannot be!
 He is too kind and too loving towards him to do that!"
 Iblis said: "He claims that God has ordered him to do that!"
 Hagar said: "If his Lord has ordered him to do that then he must submit to the command of God!"
 So the enemy of God returned exasperated at not being able to influence the family of Abraham as he wished.

-This great sacrifice denotes the importance of the ram that replaced Ibraheem's son.
+This great sacrifice denotes the importance of the ram that replaced Ibrahim's son.
 Tafsir ibn Kathir records Ibn Abbas' explanation of the verse, according to Muhammad's teachings.
 The explanation is as follows:

 "And We ransomed him with a great sacrifice" (37:107).
 It was reported that Ibn `Abbas (may God be pleased with him) said, "A ram which had grazed in Paradise for forty years."